ximera239/ximera239.github.io/_posts/2014-05-28-site-for-company.md

 tags:
   - stories
 ---
-Friend of mine owns company (buildings/constructions).
-Of cause with site.
-But really simple, just some information about different aspects of company and partners.
-Some time ago they changed their sysadmin (required for manufacture).
-New one said that the site is ugly and awful and they as a serious company require new one.
-And, they are so lucky, that he (sysadmin) can create one.
+A friend of mine owns a company (buildings/construction).
+Of course, they have a website, but it's really simple - just some information about different aspects of the company and its partners.
+Some time ago they changed their sysadmin (required for their operations).
+The new one said that the site is ugly and awful, and that they, as a serious company, require a new one.
+And, they are so lucky, because he (the sysadmin) can create one.
 Just for some additional fixed price.<!--more-->

-So I was asked if I can help them.
-Not making the site but what they need to ask.
-So some my thoughts on that I will write here.
+So I was asked if I could help them - not by making the site, but by advising what they need to ask.
+Here are some of my thoughts on that.

-First of all, if you are going to create new site, you need to understand what for you do that. *&#8220;Every similar company has nice site.
-We will use it for advertisement&#8221; *(here and later I will use cursive for received answers)
+First of all, if you are going to create a new site, you need to understand what it's for. *"Every similar company has a nice site.
+We will use it for advertisement"* (here and later I will use italics for their answers)

-Do you understand that you will need to fill information at the beginning and then add something later (e.g. if you have section &#8220;News&#8221; &#8211; somebody should regularly add something there). *&#8220;Really?
-Probably I will tell somebody to do this&#8221;*
+Do you understand that you will need to fill in information at the beginning and then add something later (e.g., if you have a "News" section - somebody should regularly add content there). *"Really?
+Probably I will tell somebody to do this"*

 Ok, who will do that?
-Do you have any obligations? *&#8220;He will do, sysadmin.
-No, just verbal agreement&#8221;*
+Do you have any formal obligations from them? *"He will do it, the sysadmin.
+No, just a verbal agreement"*

-Ok, did you see any examples of his work? *&#8220;I will ask …..
-No, no such example&#8221;*
+Ok, have you seen any examples of his work? *"I will ask...
+No, no such examples"*

-In my opinion it is a gamble.
-But you pay..
-Only thing I can advice &#8211; control this work.
-So technically you need:
+In my opinion, this is a gamble.
+But you're paying...
+The only thing I can advise is to control this work.
+Technically, you need:

-1. Would be great to know before development what sections and materials will be presented
+1. It would be great to know before development what sections and materials will be presented

 2. You need source control.
-For example: https://bitbucket.org/ You can have there free private repo for your site.
-And using source control will allow you (or anybody who understand that) to see what was done on top of CMS which will be used.
-Commits should be regular - starting from clear CMS.
+For example: https://bitbucket.org/ You can have a free private repo for your site there.
+Using source control will allow you (or anybody who understands it) to see what was done on top of the CMS which will be used.
+Commits should be regular - starting from the clean CMS installation.

-3. You should get clear instruction how to install the system.
-The best is that installation should be done not by developer.
+3. You should get clear instructions on how to install the system.
+The best scenario is that the installation should be done by someone other than the developer.

-4. I would say that with such agreements and obligations you should not have something like &#8220;Created by Mike Smith&#8217;s studio&#8221; anywhere on pages.
+4. I would say that with such agreements and obligations, you should not have something like "Created by Mike Smith's studio" anywhere on the pages.

-5. And decide, please, who will fill new site with information.
+5. And please decide who will fill the new site with information.

-P. S. I do not have experience in site development, so probably I missed something important.
-What else you can advice?
+P.S.
+I don't have experience in website development, so I probably missed something important.
+What else would you advise?